1akashraj1/Learn_RNN_Sentiment_Analysis/README.md

-This repository contains basics of RNN tokeninzatin of words in a doc, also how embeddings can be created using Keras
+This repository contains basics of RNN tokeninzation of words in a doc, also how embeddings can be created using Keras